-We can place a Tree Preservation Order on any tree that has amenity value to the surrounding area.
-Tree preservation orders prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without our consent.
+We can place a Tree Preservation Order (TPO) on any tree that has amenity value to the surrounding area.
+Tree Preservation Orders prohibit the cutting down, uprooting, topping, lopping, wilful damage or wilful destruction of trees without our consent.

 Find out if a tree is protected

 A tree is protected if it's in a conservation area or it has a Tree Preservation Order placed on it.